570 Retiring and Relocating (rewrite)

 We planned on renting a small apartment or house for two or three months in each of the desired locations as we worked our way south.
 We thought we would get a real feel for each and then make a decision.
 It didn’t workout that way.

 Within thirty minutes of crossing south from the Canadian border we had found our place to retire; Bellingham, Washington.
 It was right on the coast – thus, saltwater.
 The beautiful Cascade Mountains rose up in the east.
 The San Juan Islands lay to the west.
 Western Washington University occupied a naturally beautiful hillside in the heart of the community.
 Seattle lay 90 miles to the south, and Vancouver, BC 60 miles to the north.
-It had a vibrant downtown and we felt welcome within just weeks.
-We rented some college type housing and started to explore.
+It had a vibrant downtown and we felt welcome within weeks.
+We rented some college type housing (ghetto like) and started to explore.

 Within two months we were looking for a house to buy.
 All the other choices receded in the distance never to be compared.
 By the end of October we had purchased a house with a view of the bay.